 If the landlord wants a higher security deposit than what's required by law, or if upfront fees seem excessive to you, it could be a sign that the landlord wants to take your money and run.

 Unwarranted Sales Pressure

 If a landlord acts too pushy, it can be a red flag.

 You’re Told You Don’t Need a Lawyer

 It's true you don't need a lawyer to review your lease, and generally speaking, it's in a landlord's best interest for you to skip lawyer review and just take the rental.
 But when a landlord makes a point of saying that you don't need a lawyer, it could be a sign that the landlord is trying to rush you into signing the lease and handing over money, perhaps because he doesn't really own the building or already leased the apartment to someone else.

 It's true you don't need a lease to live in an apartment.
 Although renting an apartment under a lease is the most typical situation, but a month-to-month rental agreement is fairly common.
 But only you know what you need.
 If a landlord tries to get money from you without considering that you might want a lease, think twice.
 It could be that the "landlord" doesn't have any lease to show you.

-The Landlord Has a Convenient Excuse for Not Being Able to Meet You or Show the Property.
+The Landlord Not Being Able to Meet You or Show the Property

 The person behind a listing might say he's out of the country indefinitely or that he won't return until after you would need to agree to the rental and pay money.